mfaani/mfaani/content/posts/uiapplication-backgroundtasks-through-the-lens-of-closures.md

 func startFlow(handler: @escaping (Result) -> ()) {
 ```

 can operate differently between the second and third example.
-Having good documentation becomes key for diffrentiating and clarifying when the callback is called by the function itself vs another function/event.
+Having good documentation becomes key for differentiating and clarifying when the callback is called by the function itself vs another function/event.

 ## So how is this related to background tasks?
 Well it just so happens that background tasks are of the third way.